 HOW LITTLE ONE CAN DO

-In looking at one or all of these images, we can observe a gradual transformation as sand is manipulated to suggest objects both profound and mundane.
+In looking at one or all of these images, one can observe a gradual transformation as sand is manipulated to suggest objects both profound and mundane.
 These objects include constellations, cups, and landscapes merging with works by Turner, Rembrandt, Manet, and McCubbin.
 The images appear and disappear, recalling the chemical processes of photography that produce images according to exposure times.
-Our own extended exposure to the drawings is crucial for Mytych, who strives to create a contemplative space of "slow" engagement.
+Our own extended exposure to the drawings is crucial to create a contemplative space of "slow" engagement.

 Playback Dobell Australian Drawing Biennial 2018, Art Gallery of NSW, Sydney, Australia